 BJJ Open Guard Vs Closed: What are the Cons of each guard?

 - In MMA, UFC, and self-defense, the closed guard can get you struck easily due to close striking distance.
 So, a lot of knockouts happen at the closed guard as well as at the open guard.

 - Sometimes the bottom player uses the closed to block the game especially if he’s winning the match.
 And in this case, the jiu-jitsu becomes a boring game.

-- The BJJ open guard may be one of the easiest guards to pass when playing against an early white belt, blue belt, or even purple belt depending on the variation of course.
+- The BJJ open guard may be one of the easiest guards to pass when playing against an early white belt, blue belt, or even purple belt, depending on the variation.
 Besides, this is arguably true for the classical open guard with both feet on the opponent’s hips or one foot on the hips and the other yielded otherwise.

-- At the jiu-jitsu open guard position, there is a lack of body connections contrary to the closed guard that has its connection which makes everything readily available.
+- At the jiu-jitsu open guard position, there is a lack of body connections contrary to the closed guard which has its connection that makes everything readily available.

 - A white belt may get damped when playing the classic open guard due to the lack of control.
 So it takes more time to deal with it.

 The open guard and the closed guard are among the basics and highly effective guards in Brazilian jiu-jitsu.
 As a BJJ practitioner, you should learn them both to be either for defense and offense.